FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

 ```

 The generated secret key and certificate correspond to line 1793 of the script.
 The running process in the script is to assign them to the variable $OPTARG after entering the chain command, determine the chain mode, the number of nodes, determine the parameters such as IP, group, etc., and start creating the node directory.
-The node directory is determined by node _ count.
+The node directory is determined by node _ count

 ​
 ![Key certificate code screenshot](https://user-images.githubusercontent.com/111106471/184882272-d8c63950-9576-42c8-bff5-5b11349f6b9c.png)